Kick-ass Christmas Gift Planning Guide

 The key to success next year is to spend 10 minutes thinking about what went well and what didn’t go so well.

-Keep you gift lists so that you do not repeat gifts next year.
-Also keep the lists so that you do have to re-think everything from scratch next year.
+Keep your gift lists so that you do not repeat gifts next year.
+Also keep the lists so that you do not have to re-think everything from scratch next year.

 Did our kick-ass Christmas Gift Planning Guide help you to a stress-free and efficient gift buying Christmas?
 We hope so.